 Participation in QRIS requires providers to invest time and money.
 These barriers can be impossible to overcome among programs that are struggling to stay in business during this chaotic time.
-Additionally, while states have directed considerable investment to in some child outcomes.
+Additionally, while states have directed considerable investment to QRIS, research suggests that states' defined quality measures may only show modest improvements in some child outcomes.